oneapi-src/oneDAL/docs/source/onedal/data-management/index.rst

 the data <data format>`:

 - Logically, a graph contains :math:`|V|` vertices and :math:`|E|` edges.
-  Every :capterm:`vertex`, :capterm:`edge` and :capterm:`graph` :capterm:`attribute` may have
-  its own type of data values and a set of allowed operations.
+  Vertex, edge and :capterm:`graph` :capterm:`attributes <Attribute>` may have its own data type and a set of allowed operations.

 - Physically, a graph :capterm:`topology` can be organized in :capterm:`CSR <CSR data>` and others data formats.